JabRef/user-documentation/en/MsOfficeBibFieldMapping.md

 ### BibTeX/BibLaTeX only fields
-The following fields are BibTeX/BibLaTex only fields, they have no representation in office xml.
+The following fields are BibTeX/BibLaTex only fields, they have no representation in office XML.
-In the resulting xml file they are represented with the prefix `BIBTEX_`
+In the resulting XML file they are represented with the prefix `BIBTEX_`

 | BibTeX/BibLaTeX only fields | XML representation  |